Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - Newton did not record a pass attempt in last week's game versus the Saints.

-- Newton has put up 217 passing yards (72.3 per game) and has a 49% completion percentage this year (25-of-51) over his last three games, while throwing one touchdown and two interceptions.
+- Newton has racked up 217 passing yards (72.3 per game) and has a 49% completion percentage (25-for-51) over his last three appearances, tossing one touchdown and two interceptions.

-- He also has 118 rushing yards on 21 carries (plus one rushing touchdown), averaging 39.3 yards per game on the ground.
+- He's also rushed 21 times for 118 yards and one touchdown, averaging 39.3 yards per game.

 Newton's Carolina Teammates